tarantool/tarantool/changelogs/unreleased/gh-7458-fix-lj-stack-command-on-Python2.md

 ## bugfix/luajit

-Fix Lua stack dump command (`lj-stack`), since unpacking arguments within the list initialization is not supported in Python 2 (gh-7458).
+* Fixed the Lua stack dump command (`lj-stack`) not working on Python 2.
+  Previously, it used arguments unpacking within the list initialization, which is not supported in Python 2 (gh-7458).